Hunting Knives

 Illustration courtesy of Savage Arms.

-For cleaning small game, I mostly use a lockback Gerber Magnum LST Jr. pocketknife that has a single 2.7" long, fine edge, flat-ground blade.
-Actually, you could field dress a deer with this knife, and I have.
+For cleaning small game, I mostly use a lockback Gerber Magnum LST Jr. pocketknife that has a single 2.7" long, fine edge blade.
+Actually, you could field dress a deer with this knife and I have.
 I also use it to clean trout in the field.
-It is a good general purpose knife.
+It is a good, lightweight, general purpose pocketknife.
 Spyderco and other major manufacturers offer similar models, as do the custom bladesmiths.

 Gerber Magnum LST Jr.